Regenerative Organic Certification

 Regenerative Organic Certification does not aim to supplant current organic standards.
 Instead, this certification aims to support these standards while at the same time facilitate widespread adoption of holistic, regenerative practices throughout agriculture.
 It builds upon the standards set forth by USDA Organic and similar programs internationally, particularly in the areas of animal welfare and farmer and worker fairness.

 If you are interested in reviewing and commenting on the full Regenerative Organic Certification requirements, please click here to review and contact Jessica Evans, Director of Standards Development at NSF.
-There is a 30-day comment period, last day to comment is October 12, 2017.
+Last day to comment is November 30, 2017.
 After the public comment period is complete, brands, farmers, and ranchers are encouraged to embrace these practices, incorporate them into their supply chains, and create a market for Regenerative Organic Certified products.

 Regenerative Organic Certificate Goals: